Skip to Main Content

 Rural generalist anaesthesia (RGA) training: Other resources

-This guide contains additional resources that may be beneficial to RGA trainees, including:
+This page contains additional resources that may be beneficial to RGA trainees, including:

 • Apps; Courses; Journals; Podcasts; Websites; YouTube Channels.